Motorcycle Accident Lawyers & Motorbike Injury Solicitors

 Motorcyclists are classed as “vulnerable road users”, as they lack the protection on the road that others travelling inside vehicles have.
-There are no seatbelts, airbags, headrests, or protective vehicle shell protecting a motorcyclist, so in the event of a road traffic accident, motorcyclists often come off far worse than other road users.
+There are no seatbelts, airbags, headrests, or outer vehicle shell protecting a motorcyclist, so in the event of a road traffic accident, motorcyclists often come off far worse than other road users.

 The injuries that bikers can suffer are often serious, and frequently life-changing.
 The rates of serious injuries and fatalities are vastly disproportionate to any other group of road users.